Breaking News | Sanwo-Olu visits first baby of 2021 in Alimosho General Hospital

-Mr and Mrs Onumba, parent of the 2021 baby of the year in Alimosho General Hospital.
-PHOTO: NAN

-Dr Ibijoke Sanwo-Olu, Wife of the Lagos State governor, on Friday welcomed the first baby of the year 2021 at Alimosho General Hospital, Igando Lagos.
+Wife of the Lagos State governor, Dr Ibijoke Sanwo-Olu, yesterday welcomed the first baby of the year 2021 at Alimosho General Hospital, Igando, Lagos.

 The News Agency of Nigeria (NAN) reports that Sanwo-Olu presented gifts items to the baby and other babies during her goodwill visits to the hospital.

-NAN reports that the first baby of the year, a boy weighing 4.3kilogrammes was born to the family of Mr and Mrs Onumba at 2:38 a.m. at the hospital.
+The first baby of the year, a boy weighing 4.3kilogrammes was born to the family of Mr. and Mrs. Onumba at 2:38 a.m. at the hospital.

 Sanwo-Olu said the birth of a child required that the mother is adequately taken care of, to ensure that she got skilled care during labour and delivery.